mlabs-haskell/cardano-open-oracle-protocol/docs/interactions/00-publish-a-fact-statement.md

   actor publisherWallet as Publisher's wallet

-  submitter ->>+ publisher: getCatalog() [no fee] note right of publisher: Talks to its backend to get the list of fact statement types publisher -->>- submitter: [{urn: "/climate/temp/usa", type: r, fee: 1 ADA},<br />{urn: "/climate/temp/uk", type: r, fee: 1 ADA}] note over submitter: Wants to publish the Temperature in UK at Thu, 21 Jul 2022 14:12:44 GMT
+  submitter ->>+ publisher: getCatalog() [no fee] note right of publisher: Talks to its Resolvers to get the list of fact statement types publisher -->>- submitter: [{urn: "/climate/temp/usa", type: r, fee: 1 ADA},<br />{urn: "/climate/temp/uk", type: r, fee: 1 ADA}] note over submitter: Wants to publish the Temperature in UK at Thu, 21 Jul 2022 14:12:44 GMT